Rushika Perera, Ph.D. | Rushika.Perera@ucsf.edu

 Denna received her Bachelor’s in Microbial Biology at University of California, Berkeley.
-While studying at Cal, she conducted research in the Kerfled Lab studying the pentamers structures of bacterial microcompartment shell.
+While studying at Cal, she conducted research in the Kerfled Lab studying the pentamer structures of bacterial microcompartment shell.
 After graduation, she worked at Novartis before joining the Perera lab.
-In her free time, Denna enjoys yoga, swimming, hanging out with friends, and watching cats videos.
+In her free time, Denna enjoys yoga, swimming, hanging out with friends, and watching cat videos.

-Associate Specialist (Joint with Spitzer and Solomon labs)
+Associate Specialist (Joint with Solomon and Stachler labs)

 Jairo is a graduated MD with over 10years of experience working with transgenic mouse cancer models in lung, pancreas, skin, breast and brain.
 In his free time Jairo really enjoys taking care of his tropical fish tanks and walking his dog Max.